bocchino/fprime/docs/Design/data-products.md

       allocate a buffer, store the allocated buffer into _B_, and return `SUCCESS`.

-1. If _C_ has a product request port, then TODO.
+1. If _C_ has a product request port, then _C_ `TesterBase` provides the following functions:

+   a. `pushProductRequestEntry`: This function takes a container ID and
+      a size.
+It constructs the corresponding `DpRequest` history object and pushes it on `productRequestHistory`.
+Typically this function is called by `productRequest_handler` (see below).

+   b. `productRequest_handler`: This function is called when the tester
+      component receives data emitted on the `productRequest` port of the component under test.
+It takes a container ID and a size.
+By default it calls `pushProductRequestEntry` with the ID and size.
+This function is virtual, so you can override it with your own behavior.

-1. If _C_ defines data products, then TODO.
+1. If _C_ defines data products, then _C_ `TesterBase` provides the following functions:

+   a. `pushProductSendEntry`: TODO

+   b. `productSend_handler`: TODO

 #### 3.4.2.
 The GTestBase Class